HydroCFD/buoyant_jet/Gmsh/inlcined_jet/README.md

-# Jet Mesh Generation for Inclined Dense Jets
+# Mesh for Inclined Dense Jets

 This repository contains `jet_mesh.geo`, a **Gmsh script** for generating a structured **nondimensional mesh** for an **inclined dense jet**.
 The mesh is initially generated in a **vertical orientation**.